 The first step is to determine your preferred pricing model and what services it includes.
 Not all answering service plans are created equal.
 It may not cost as much as you think.

 Many factors drive the cost of an answering service.
-The main factor is the needs of your business.
-If you need a service that just takes a message and passes on the details to a company contact, it has a specific cost, but if you need them to do more than that, the price may rise.
+The main factor is what your business needs.
+If you need a basic service that involves message taking and just passing them to a company contact, you will pay a lower price.
+However, if you need additional services, you can expect to encounter different answering service pricing plans based on the type of receptionist answering service you need to ensure high-quality customer service.

-Billing by the minute is typical.
+Billing by the minute is typical when it comes to professional answering services.
 With this model, you pay only for what you use.
-With this model, the company bills you for any outbound and inbound call increments.
+The company will bill you for any outbound and inbound call increments.

 Some models include a base rate that offers a set number of minutes per billing cycle.
 Accrued time consists of any time an agent engages in some part of a call.

-Ask your provider if it rounds up your call time, and its overage fees are, which may vary depending on the allotted time.
+Ask your provider if it rounds up your call time and what their overage fees are, which may vary depending on the allotted time.
 Often, they’re inversely correlated to the plan price.

 With this model, you pay a flat rate for each call received.
-So, you’re billed not on how many minutes an agent is on the phone, but the sheer volume of inbound/outbound calls per billing cycle.
-Some models include a base rate of a specific number of calls per billing cycle.
+So, you’re billed not on how many minutes an agent is on the phone but on the sheer volume of inbound/outbound calls per billing cycle.
+Some models include a base rate for a specific number of calls per billing cycle.

-With this model, clarify what constitutes a connection.
-Also, ask about charges for wrong numbers, disconnected calls, and what add-on fees accrue with this plan.
+In this case, you should clarify what constitutes a connection and also ask about charges for wrong numbers, disconnected calls, and what add-on fees accrue with your plan.

 Be careful with this model.
 Providers try to keep calls under a minute to boost profits.
 That can detract from your brand’s customer service experience, costing your business.